LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

    #. `Use your downtime wisely <https://xkcd.com/303/>`__.

 #.
 When you open this data set, you will want to create a relationship between the *libraries.csv* file and the *states.csv* file using branch libraries.

-#.
-Final outcome of this studio will include in a single Tableau Public viz:

-   #.
-9 worksheets

-      A. 10 if you do the bonus

-   #.
-And, 1 dashboard

 #. :ref:`Part A<tableau-part2-partA>` invites you to briefly explore the data set.
 You will explore all the regions of the US.
 #.
 In :ref:`Part B <tableau-part2-partB>`, using your assigned region, you will be asked to answer questions using the collection type of your choice: a set or group.
 #.
 In :ref:`Part C <tableau-part2-partC>`,  you will select 2 (or more) of your favorite charts and create a dashboard that highlights results from your selected region.
+#.
+Final outcome of this studio will include in a single Tableau Public viz:

+   #.
+9 worksheets.

+      A. 10 if you do the bonus.

+   #.
+And, 1 dashboard.

 .. list-table:: Regional Code Table:
       :align: left